How James Found His Place in Care at Progress

 “It is about the next destination,” Dawn says.
 “Helping them feel ready for whatever comes after this.”

 Location matters too.
-Spring Meadows sits in a quieter, greener area, away from heavy traffic and constant noise.
+Spring Meadow sits in a quieter, greener area, away from heavy traffic and constant noise.
 Windows can be opened to fresh air and birdsong instead of engines.
 For young people with complex health needs, that calmer environment is more than pleasant.
 It supports wellbeing in a very real way.

 At the same time, the service is not isolated.
 Shops, buses and transport links are still close by, giving young people access to the wider community while enjoying the benefits of a peaceful setting.
 Dawn describes it as the best of both worlds.